 The Conservation Management Network model has been developed to aid the coordination of private and public resources for the protection and management of fragmented ecological vegetation communities.

-Further information and links to other conservation management networks may be found on the Department of Sustainability and Environment website
+Further information and links to other conservation management networks may be found on the Department of Environment and Primary Industries website

 The Victorian Volcanic Plain Conservation Management Network (VVP CMN) will promote communication and share knowledge amongst members and communities through our website.
 We will promote events, talks, activities, ideas, research findings and management ideas.